cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

 <details>
   <summary>What happens if my feed file cannot be fetched</summary>

     If the fetched XML file does not validate against the XSD there will be no changes to your ads.
     Existing ads will remain unchanged and no new ads will be created.
 </details>

 <details>
   <summary>What happens when my XML does not validate against XSD</summary>

     If the fetched XML file does not validate against the XSD there will be no changes to your ads.
     Existing ads will remain unchanged and no new ads will be created.
 </details>

 <details>
   <summary>Do I have to insert a price if I am business model do not support prices</summary>

-    For service providers (for e.g in the Job category), a combination of the following tags ``` <price>0</price> ``` and ` <priceType>NOT_APPLICABLE</priceType>` can be used to achieve the same purpose.
+    For service providers (for e.g in the Job category), combination of the following tags ``` <price>0</price> ``` and ` <priceType>NOT_APPLICABLE</priceType>` can be used to achieve the same purpose.
 </details>

 <details>